-Ireland is located west from England and Wales in the Atlantic Ocean.
+Ireland is located west of England and Wales in the Atlantic Ocean.
 It’s a relatively small country, it is ranked by size as 118th country in the world and 23rd in Europe.

-Republic of Ireland is part of the EU, but not part of Schengen agreement, so different rules apply when obtaining visas.
+The Republic of Ireland is part of the EU, but not part of the Schengen agreement, so different rules apply when obtaining visas.

-As with many countries, your passport must be valid for at least three months after you complete visit to Republic of Ireland, so please plan ahead.
+As with many countries, your passport must be valid for at least three months after you complete your visit to the Republic of Ireland, so please plan ahead.

-More details about countries requiring visa can be found here (together with useful information on applying for visa for Ireland).
+More details about countries requiring visa can be found here (together with useful information on applying for visas for Ireland).

-For budget (and young) travelers, there are plenty of cheap accommodation to choose from in many hostels around the country.
+For budget (and young) travelers, there is plenty of cheap accommodation to choose from in many hostels around the country.

 To move between cities you can also rent a car, which you can do online from our website or from many car rentals.

 Traditional Irish food is not very famous outside of Ireland; Irish restaurants abroad are not an everyday thing.
-Most of the Irish gastronomy is offered in Irish style pubs around the world, where they serve not so original versions of Irish dishes, mostly adjusted to a local cuisine.
+Most of the Irish gastronomy is offered in Irish-style pubs around the world, where they serve not-so-original versions of Irish dishes, mostly adjusted to local cuisine.

 Here are some traditional dishes and foods we recommend to try while visiting Ireland.

-Irish stew is definitely most famous and most popular dish from Ireland.
-This slow cooked meal consisting of meat, potatoes, onions, herbs and many other ingredients (depending on a family recipe) is a perfect for rainy days to worm up.
+Irish stew is definitely the most famous and most popular dish from Ireland.
+This slow-cooked meal consisting of meat, potatoes, onions, herbs, and many other ingredients (depending on a family recipe) is perfect for rainy days to worm up.

-Soda bread, very Irish type of bread is actually made with bicarbonate of soda to raise the dough and it comes in every possible variety and flavor; almost every family in Ireland has their own soda bread recipe, adding honey, sugar or dried fruits.
+Soda bread, a very Irish type of bread is actually made with bicarbonate of soda to raise the dough and it comes in every possible variety and flavor; almost every family in Ireland has their own soda bread recipe, adding honey, sugar, or dried fruits.

-Black pudding, mixture of pork meat, fat and blood mixed with barley and oatmeal in a heavily flavored sausage is definitely Irish signature dish.
+Black pudding, a mixture of pork meat, fat, and blood mixed with barley and oatmeal in a heavily flavored sausage is definitely an Irish signature dish.

-There are several other dishes that are location specific and you will encounter them in variations throughout the Ireland: Boxty (potato dumplings, pancake or bread), Colcannon and champ (mashed potatoes mixed with butter and herbs), Smoked salmon and several more.
+There are several other dishes that are location specific and you will encounter them in variations throughout Ireland: Boxty (potato dumplings, pancake or bread), Colcannon, and champ (mashed potatoes mixed with butter and herbs), Smoked salmon, and several more.